-International guide to celebrate Saint Valentine’s Day abroad
+International guide to celebrating Saint Valentine’s Day abroad

 Being an expat is exhausting.
-Packing up, moving abroad, finding a place to live, dealing with new cultures – in the midst the whirlwind of activities involved in international relocation, surely there’s no time for love?
+Packing up, moving abroad, finding a place to live, dealing with new cultures – in the midst the whirlwind of activities involved in international relocation, it can feel like there’s no time left for love?

 Valentine’s Day around the world

 Not many celebrations are as international as Valentine’s Day.
 New Year’s Day is big, but is it on January 1 or about a month later, like in China or Vietnam?
 Halloween, Christmas, Eid, Diwali and Hanukkah are all popular too, but nothing crosses cultures as well as Valentine’s Day.
 The origins of the celebration may lie in 17th century England, but the traditions and customs around February 14 have spread across the globe, with all kinds of local twists.

 While chocolates, roses and greetings cards are common, the Danes give snowdrops rather than roses, the Italians give Baci Perugina chocolates and South African women wear the names of their would-be lovers on their sleeves.
 Things are taken very seriously elsewhere: China’s Qixi festival involves making temple offerings of melon, and in South Korea, the celebration take three months – first women give gifts on February 14, then men on ‘White Day’ on March 14 and on April 14 it’s ‘Black Day’ for singletons.